SampleTester42/Library/README.md

 Setting Up MySQL Server:
 Download MySQL Server:
 Go to the MySQL Downloads page (https://dev.mysql.com/downloads/mysql/) and download the MySQL Community Server appropriate for your operating system.
-Choose .

 Install MySQL Server:
 Follow the installation instructions provided for your operating system.
 During installation, you will set a root password for the MySQL server.